HIDDEN WITH CHRIST IN GOD

 His tail swept a third of the stars out of the sky and flung them to the earth.
 The dragon stood in front of the woman who was about to give birth, so that he might devour her child the moment it was born.
 (Revelation 12:4)

 The “stars” that are flung to the earth are not Satan’s angels.
-Satan’s angels are hurled to the earth later in the chapter, after the war against Michael.
+Satan’s angels are hurled to the earth later in this chapter, after the war against Michael.
+Notice the following:

 At that time his voice shook the earth, but now he has promised, “Once more I will shake not only the earth but also the heavens.”
 The words “once more” indicate the removing of what can be shaken—that is, created things—so that what cannot be shaken may remain.
 (Hebrews 12:26,27)

 The “created things” are those things and institutions that have not been wrought in Christ.
-Only these can withstand the coming shaking.
+Only what is wrought in Christ can withstand the coming shaking.
+Notice also:

 Out of one of them came another horn, which started small but grew in power to the south and to the east and toward the Beautiful Land.
 It grew until it reached the host of the heavens, and it threw some of the starry host down to the earth and trampled on them.
 It set itself up to be as great as the Prince of the host; it took away the daily sacrifice from him, and the place of his sanctuary was brought low.
 Because of rebellion, the host of the saints and the daily sacrifice were given over to it.
 It prospered in everything it did, and truth was thrown to the ground.
 (Daniel 8:9-12)